Gerkinfeltser/image-metadata-display/README.md

 ## Known Issues/Future Work

 - Extracting the workflow JSON portion to its own JSON file does not seem to create a working workflow in Comfyui.
 Maybe *someday*...
 - So far this has only been tested on Windows (10) VS Code.
+Your mileage on other platforms may vary.

 ## Contributing